-11.1 All Association members who participate in an event held under an Association permit, in any Association appeals or administrative hearing or other official function of the Association are subject to disciplinary action for misconduct.
-This bylaw defines domestic suspension procedures, which are a limited form of the international suspension procedures specified in USA Cycling Bylaw P. Either form of suspension or both may be applied in a given situation.
+10.1 All Association members who participate in an event held under an Association permit, in any Association appeals of administrative hearing or other official function of the Association are subject to disciplinary action for misconduct This bylaw defines domestic suspension procedures, which are a limited form of the international suspension procedures specified in USA Cycling Policy IV.
+Either form of suspension or both may be applied in a given situation.

-11.2 Offenses
+10.2 Offenses